mansheelagarwal/Voice-Scheduling-Agent/README.md

 ---

-## Features

-- Real time voice interaction
-- Structured scheduling flow
-- Confirmation before booking
-- Real Google Calendar event creation
-- Publicly accessible deployed backend

----

-## How to Test

-### Option 1 — Voice Demo (Recommended)
+## Voice Demo

-Watch the Loom demo showing the full real-time interaction:
+This Loom demo shows the full real-time interaction:

 https://www.loom.com/share/a739f11d96874e108b27e8c08139621a

-This demonstrates the assistant collecting name, date, and time, confirmation of details, backend tool execution and a real Google Calendar event being created

 ---

-### Option 2 — Direct API Test
+## Direct API Test

 You can test the deployed backend directly using: